Amrita Ma Devi

 INGREDIENTS

-• 1 tbsp ghee
+1 tbsp ghee

-• 1 cup cherry tomatoes
+1 cup cherry tomatoes (on the vine if possible)

-• 1 tbsp fresh ginger diced
+1 tbsp fresh ginger, finely diced

-• 1 tsp cumin powder
+1 tsp cumin powder

-• 1 tsp Himalayan salt
+1 tsp Himalayan salt

 Spiralized